xibosignage/xibo-manual/source/en/tour_cms_navigation.md

 Options which can be enabled/disabled are presented with check boxes.

 {tip}
-Forms accessed from a row menu may contain an 'auto submit capability', which when selected allows for forms to be automatically submitted.
-Take a look at the next section for further information!
+Forms accessed from a row menu may contain an ['auto submit capability'](tour_cms_navigation.html#content-automatic-submission-of-forms), which when selected allows for forms to be automatically submitted.
 {/tip}

 #### Buttons